DinkyToyz/wtmcsServiceDispatcher/docs/1.1/index.md

 ---
 ## Purpose

-The Central Services Dispatcher dispatches service vehicles and crews for various functions in a City, taking distances between buildings, services and vehicles in account, in order to use service vehices more efficently, with options for limiting by district and finetuning many settings.
+The Central Services Dispatcher dispatches service vehicles and crews for various functions in a City, taking distances between buildings, services and vehicles in account, in order to use service vehicles more efficiently, with options for limiting by district and fine tuning many settings.

 Currently the following services can be handled by Central Services: